 It works by pumping blood and nutrients through the different cells of your body.
 It’ll be challenging for anyone to function correctly or live comfortably if they have poor heart health.

-However, regardless of how useful your heart is, there will come a time when it’ll start to deteriorate.
+However, regardless of how good your heart is, there will come a time when it’ll start to deteriorate.
 Aging, for example, can weaken your heart, making it susceptible to countless cardiovascular diseases, such as heart failure, rheumatic heart disease, and stroke.
-Although no human being is immune from aging, there are many ways we can minimize the effects of aging on the heart and ensure that it still works properly even during our senior years.
+Although no human being is immune from aging, there are many ways we can minimize the effects of aging on the heart and ensure that it still works appropriately, even during our senior years.